gogleva/SecretSanta/README.md

 ### Reporting bugs

-email <gogleva.a.a@gmail.com> about bugs and strange things.
+please raise an issue (preferred option) or email <gogleva.a.a@gmail.com> about bugs and strange things.